 Did you know that YouTube needs a 500kbps to 1mbps speed connection to run smoothly?
-If you experience the video you are watching from YouTube running slow; you may have a poor internet connection.
+If you experience the video you are watching from YouTube running slow or your YouTube TV buffering, you may have a poor internet connection.
 That's why you must have a fast internet connection to ensure clear video and a smooth running streaming experience.
 And to solve YouTube videos loading slow with fast internet, you have to check your internet connection speed.
 Here's how to satisfy your video streaming needs.

 - Test your internet connection speed using your trusted test speed tool, which you can find online.
 If the result is below 500kbps, it means your internet is poor to stream YouTube videos.

 - Move your router or plug in your network cable if you're only using WiFi.

 - Remove unused devices connected to your WiFi.

 - If none of the above works, time to contact your internet connection provider and upgrade your connection speed.

 If you're watching but YouTube taking too long to load or it says YouTube invalid response received, then it has something to do with your browsing history or cache.
 A cache is the record of every activity we've been on the internet.
 It includes the name of the web pages and their URL.
 And that means the more sites you visit, it also saves more data, leading to a poor video streaming experience.
 In this case, it's essential to clear your cache.
 To do that, follow the steps below:

 - Go to your Chrome browser.